commercionetwork/commercionetwork/docs/nodes/README.md

 # Commercio.network nodes
-Inside the Commercio.network blockchain there are two different nodes types: *full* nodes and *validator* nodes.
+Commercio.network blockchain has two different nodes types: *full* nodes and *validator* nodes.
 Inside this page you will learn the difference between them, which role they play inside the whole blockchain, and how you can create either one of them.